Posting Bonds > including No-Arrest Bonds, Zero Bonds, and Cash Bonds

 Will I get the money I pay to a bondsman back if I show up to court?

-No. The 10 to 15% of the bond amount that you pay is the price of your freedom during the pendency of your case.
+No. The 10% of the bond amount that you pay is the price of your freedom during the pendency of your case.
+Some bonding companies will work with you on the percentage and on payment plans.
+The bonding company Haggard Law Firm uses takes good care of our clients.

 Will I get the money back that I pay for a cash bond?